Subscription Databases & Electronic Resources

 Edited and updated October 2017

 At the beginning of each Fall term, the Collection Development & Acquisitions Librarian and the Library Director will review funds and budget lines available for subscription databases/online reference platforms for that fiscal year.

 What’s Covered Elsewhere

 Generally, electronic journal packages, streaming video collections, electronic book collections, and online reference resources will be funded from their respective budget lines and follow different (although similar) decision making processes guided by the Collection Development & Acquisitions Librarian.

-Trials and subscriptions to web based information management systems and services that are not content oriented are managed by the ILS & Discovery Services librarian.
+Trials and subscriptions to web based information management systems and services that are not content oriented are managed by the Systems & Discovery Librarian.

 Database/Online Reference Platforms—Trials and Selection